ptrjst/flashcards/Tradecraft.md

 ### Josephine Baker

 Josephine Baker was an American jazz musician who smuggled secrets for the French Resistance during World War II using invisible ink on sheet music.
-Baker, an American expatriate living in Paris, was awarded the French Legion of Honor for her serivce.
+Baker, an American expatriate living in Paris, was awarded the French Legion of Honor for her service.
 She eventually became a French citizen.

 ### Kim Philby